Shaun Harris

 In his spare time Harris continued to write and record material.
 With a helping hand from Lloyd, Harris released a one-shot single for Verve under the name Brigadune.

-'I'll Cry Out From My Grave (God I'm Sorry)' b/w 'Misty Morning'' (Verve catalog number VK-10655)
+- 1971's "I'll Cry Out From My Grave (God I'm Sorry)" b/w "Misty Morning'' (Verve catalog number VK-10655)

-With the LP proving commercially stillborn (it had the luck of being released the same day Pink Floyd's "Dark Side of the Moon" hit the streets), Capitol quickly dropped Harris from it's recording roster.
+With the LP proving commercially stillborn (it had the luck of being released the same day Pink Floyd's "Dark Side of the Moon" hit the streets), Capitol quickly dropped Harris from its recording roster.
 Harris returned to the business side of the house, reappearing as the president of Barry Manilow's publishing company.
 As far as I can tell, he's now largely out of the music business, having moved his family to the Northwest where he's become active in children's education issues and working on a play.

 I also know Harris was still alive as of 2004 since one of his daughters called trying to find a CD copy of her dad's LP.
+She settled for buying a vinyl copy I had in my collection.
+Had she waited a couple of years there was a CD reissue on the English Rev-Ola label.

 "Shaun Harris" track listing: (side 1) 1.)
 Empty Without You (Shaun Harris) - 2:47 rating: *** stars Anyone